-The new leader of the powerful West German opposition party, the Christian Democratic Union, is 47-year-old Dr. Rainer Barzel.
+Background: The new leader of the powerful West German opposition party, the Christian Democratic Union, is 47-year-old Dr. Rainer Barzel.
 He was elected at the opening of the D.D.U.'s national convention on Monday (October 4), and replaces former West German Chancellor and party Chief Dr. Kurt Kiesinger -- who made his farewell speech at the opening with a warning about "too-rapid" an improvement in West German-Soviet relations.
 This film, shot before the vote for party leadership, shows M. Barzel -- a future challenger for the Chancellorship of West Germany -- and Dr. Kiesinger making his farewell speech.

 SYNOPSIS: West Germany -- and a battle for party leadership at the opening of the nation convention of the powerful opposition party, the Christian Democratic Union; the C.D.U.
 The vacancy occurred when party leader Dr. Kurt Kiesinger -- a for West German Chancellor--resigned, and took his farewell at Monday's opening with a warning about "too rapid an improvement" in West Germany-Soviet relations

 Dr. Kiesinger, who is 67, arrived at the conference with another former party chairman and Chancellor, Dr. Ludwig Erhardt.

 Following Dr. Kiesinger's farewell speech, 47-year-old Dr. Rainer Barzel was elected party chairman -- and possible future contender for the West German Chancellorship.